wso2/docs-choreo-dev/en/developer-docs/docs/authentication-and-authorization/test-secure-api-access-with-choreo-built-in-security-token-service.md

 ## Step 3: Assign roles to user groups

-You must assign roles to the user groups defined in your Choreo built-in IdP to ensure that authenticated users can obtain access tokens with the required permissions.
+You must assign roles to the user groups defined in your {{ product_name }} built-in IdP to ensure that authenticated users can obtain access tokens with the required permissions.

-1. In the Choreo Console, go to the top navigation menu, click the **Organization** list, and select the organization where you created your component.
+1. In the {{ product_name }} Console, go to the top navigation menu, click the **Organization** list, and select the organization where you created your component.
 2. Click the **Application Security** tab and then click **Role Management**.

     !!!tip